akeneo/pim-community-dev/UPGRADE-1.6.md

 Then you had to add `pim_base_connector.jobs.csv_product_export.title` and `pim_base_connector.jobs.csv_product_export.export.title` translations in your `Resources/translations/messages.yml`.

-In 1.6, you only have to add a translation key following this convention,
+In 1.6, the labels are built based on a convention and you only have to add a translation key following this convention,
  - for a Job, batch_jobs.job_name.label
  - for a Step, batch_jobs.job_name.step_name.label